MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/manage-privacy-controls.md

 - Experiences that download online content
 - Optional connected experiences

-In addition, if you disable this policy setting, most other connected experiences are also turned off, such as co-authoring and online file storage.
+In addition, if you disable this policy setting, most other connected experiences are also turned off, such as coauthoring and online file storage.
 For a list of these other connected experiences, see [Connected experiences in Office](connected-experiences.md).

 But even if you disable this policy setting, limited Office functionality will remain available, such as synching a mailbox in Outlook, and Teams and Skype for Business will continue to work.
 [Essential services](essential-services.md), such as the licensing service that confirms that you’re properly licensed to use Office, will also remain available.